at Earth's most customer-centric company

 Working with a scrappy and incredibly talented team of stakeholders, creators, and engineers — and in the span of approximately nine months — I developed visual language for the Amazon Sustainability brand extension, product managed creation of a Brightspot CMS-based template and module library, and led development and launch of the inaugural release.

 Early in the project, I led stakeholders through an exercise to define a site and page level information architecture.
 This allowed us to zero in on component needs, design site navigation, and develop a manifest of required visual assets very early in the project, reducing dependant paths and leaving us more runway to execute without feeling rushed.

-A collection of tightly-designed, stackable components allowed content specialists to build and maintain pages on their own.
+A collection of tightly-designed, dynamically filled stackable components allowed content specialists to build and maintain pages on their own.
 Documentation, developed by me, enabled content team members to select components based on content need while preserving consistency in page structure and design intent.

 I identified the theme for each of about 40 illustrated images and icons, what concepts should or should not be included, and how they might best fit together.
 On key images, we worked to add humanity and life through the use of the Lottie toolset to create subtle animation.

 Amazon's global fleet of sustainability sites launched in late September 2019.
 The launch coincided with Amazon Founder & CEO Jeff Bezos announcing the foundation of the Climate Pledge, a plan for large comapnies to meet the goals in the Paris Climate Accords ten years early.